-- Long range transmission of solar energy is inefficient and difficult to carry.
-The current produced is DC in nature and the conversion of DC current to AC current involves the use of additional equipments such as inverters.
+- Long-range transmission of solar energy is inefficient and difficult to carry.
+The current produced is DC in nature and the conversion of DC current to AC current involves the use of additional equipment such as inverters.

 - Photovoltaic panels are fragile and can be damaged relatively easily.
-Additional insurance costs are required to ensure a safeguard to the investments.
+Additional insurance costs are required to ensure a safeguard of the investments.

 Silicon crystals are laminated into p-type and n-type layers, stacked on top of each other.
 Light striking the crystals induces the “photovoltaic effect,” which generates electricity.

 State true or false: Solar energy is a renewable form of energy.